Amir-yazdanmanesh/Filimo-Movies/README.md

 The specific dependencies for each module can be found in their respective build.gradle files.

+## Testing
+This project includes unit tests for the Movies module and repository-impl, as well as instrumented tests in the App module.
+The unit tests were written using Mockito and Mockk, and the instrumented tests were written using Espresso and JUnit 4.
+These tests help ensure the reliability and stability of the app, and demonstrate good coding practices.

 ## Installation
 Clone the repository and open the project in Android Studio.
 Gradle will automatically download the necessary dependencies.